fsm6wv/HW1workaround/README.md

 * Wrote the methods dealing with making a hashmap of the states
 * wrote methods to get the number of representatives using binary search and hashmaps.
 * Tested with several csv files
+* Formatted output for part 2
+* Changed the functions for part 2 input

 ### [Christina Yang]